zycietocalareszta/cx-interview-questions/pokemon_api/assignment.md

     * HP
     * Weight

-* Create a simple interface based on the wireframe provided or your own concept.
+* Create a simple interface based on the right-hand section wireframe provided or your own concept.

 ## Example